Learn powerful up-to-date methods from the experts that will stop fruit flies in their tracks and get rid of them for good.

 Are fruit flies dangerous?
 In a word, YES!
 The majority of people view fruit flies as nothing more than a filthy nuisance.
 This is completely understandable.
 After all, they don’t bite or sting and even if they did, they aren’t poisonous.

-The dangers that fruit flies present is because they are what professionals call a disease vector.
-That is, they spread viruses, bacteria, and other illness spreading microorganisms from location to location, and very often that location is your food or food preparation area.
-They contaminate your food, you eat it and become ill.
+The dangers that fruit flies present are because they are what professionals call a disease vector.
+That is, they spread viruses, bacteria, and other illnesses spreading microorganisms from location to location, and very often that location is your food or food preparation area.
+They contaminate your food and you eat it and become ill.
 Considering that fruit flies love to live and breed in disgusting locations like garbage cans, dirty mops, and drain pipes the fact that fruit flies are disease carriers shouldn’t be a big surprise but the magnitude of the risk is something that needs to be acknowledged.

 While fruit flies can spread any microorganism that they come in contact with a recent study published in the Journal of Food Protection sites three main risks to human health as being the most common and therefore the most concerning.
 Those were E. coli, Salmonella; and Listeria.

 The Danger of E. Coli Contamination from Fruit Flies

 E. coli is a bacterial pathogen found most often in animal droppings.
 Animal waste is a prime feeding spot for fruit flies.
 They dearly love warm, moist manure.
 It not only provides a feeding ground for adults but is ideal for raising their young.
 When fresh, it has the moisture and nutrient content to make it ideal for its larva to feed and grow when first hatched.
 As it dries it transforms into the cover for the pupae to mature in protected from predators.
 It is little wonder they are so fond of it.